 PURPOSE

-To identify the responsibilities of the City of Galion Health Department under the privacy regulations issued by the US Department of Health and Human Services through the Health Insurance Portability and Accountability act of 1996 (HIPAA).
+To identify the responsibilities of the Galion City Health Department under the privacy regulations issued by the US Department of Health and Human Services through the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 A. POLICY

 1. Protected Health Information: The Employer must ensure the privacy of “protected health information.”
 This term is defined as information that: